luisferreira32/1brc/README.md

 - Parsing the float numbers (~13%)

 Let's pick the low hanging fruit: avoid unnecessary cast to string and a proper speed up of the float64 parsing.

+**\#3**: We still pass a lot of time calculating hashes, but we know the CPU cores are very under utilized, so let's add concurrency matching the machine cores and see how much we get out of this.